How do insurers account for market demand and take-up rates?

 Published evidence comparing drug costs to outcome measures for health insurers/systems remains sparse, but one study compared the treatment of type 2 diabetes with insulin versus treatment with GLP-1s and found that the higher drug and outpatient costs associated with GLP-1 treatment were offset by a reduction in healthcare costs from emergency visits and inpatient admissions.5 For diabetes at least, GLP-1s may therefore be cost-neutral to health funders.
 Further evidence is needed to accurately assess other applications of the drug class.
 The long-term data on health outcomes for patients with obesity, in particular, is being watched very closely for potential downstream effects of treating the condition.

-What actions can health insures take now?
+What actions can health insurers take now?

 In the absence of any negative findings from the research and utilization of GLP-1s, the demand for this class of drugs will likely continue to increase, potentially resulting in a significant cost burden for the economy.
 Health insurers will be well served to begin quantifying GLP-1s’ cost impact on the portfolio for the short and long term, which will vary by market and product, to determine any necessary premium adjustments or changes to underwriting philosophy.